Chapter 10:

 Decorating the walls were the heads of various beasts, old photographs, model boats, and antique clocks.
 It was as if a hoarder from one of those reality TV shows took their collection out to sea.
 Or sky in this context.
 Sitting in the center of the chaos at a small wooden desk was a single gentleman.

 The pale-faced man had gray hair and a handlebar mustache.
 His captain’s outfit was navy blue, and many badges lined his chest.
+He reminded me of a certain cereal brand mascot from his appearance alone.

 "Amber!
 I was hoping you two would stop by and say hello.
 I've been buried up to my neck in reports, else I would have come out to the deck sooner." the man said.
 "Is this the boy you mentioned?"

 Though he was on the smaller side, Commodore Flynn gave off an aura of power and confidence.
-His intense eyes scanned me over as if they were hunting for a sign of weakness, but soon gave way to a friendly smile.
+His intense eyes scanned me over as if they were hunting for a sign of weakness but soon gave way to a friendly smile.

 "The pleasure is all mine.
 I appreciate you having us aboard your ship."
 I bowed.

-"Oh yeah.
-Where are we going exactly?"
+"Not to change the subject, but where are we going exactly?"
 I asked.

-"Haha, I guess Amber wanted to keep it a secret.
-There's a training yard the royal family owns along the coast.
+"I guess Amber wanted to keep it a secret,” he chuckled.
+“There's a training yard the royal family owns along the coast.
 It makes for a great spot to practice magic, and get some sparring in as well.
 If you're planning to do something as crazy as sail to the demon capital—and survive—you'll want to be a lot less green."

 Wait, he knows about the plan?